 16 Apr 4 Common Accounting Mistakes Small Business Should Avoid – Our Guide

 Why?
 Accounting helps maintain the financial health of your company and can be instrumental to your overall business success.
 Any single mistake can compromise your financial status.
-In this article, we will share with you four common accounting mistakes that small business should avoid at all costs:
+In this article, we will share with you four common accounting mistakes that small businesses should avoid at all costs.

 One mistake that small business owners can commit is to handle accounting and bookkeeping all by themselves.
 You are under the impression that as the business owner, you should only be the one in control of your money.
 If you’re a professional accountant, then there’s nothing to worry about.
 If you are not, however, that is where all financial problems possibly arise.
 It’s best to leave your finances to expert accountants while you focus on growing your business.

 2. No reconciliation of books and bank statements